Courbevoie

-Courbevoie ([kuʁbəvwa]) is a commune located in the Hauts-de-Seine Department of the Île-de-France region of France.
-It is in the suburbs of the city of Paris, 8.2 km from the center of Paris.
+Courbevoie ([kuʁbəvwa]) is a commune located in the Hauts-de-Seine department of the Île-de-France region of France.
+It is a suburb of Paris, 8.2 km from the center of Paris.
 The centre of Courbevoie is situated 2 km from the city limits of Paris.

-La Défense, a business district hosting the tallest buildings in the Paris metropolitan area, spreads over the southern part of Courbevoie (as well as parts of Puteaux and Nanterre).
+La Défense, a business district hosting the tallest buildings in the Paris metropolitan area, spreads over the southern part of Courbevoie (as well as parts of Puteaux, Nanterre and La Garenne-Colombes).

 Name

 The name Courbevoie comes from Latin Curva Via and means "curved highway", allegedly in reference to a Roman road from Paris to Normandy that made a sharp turn to climb the hill over which Courbevoie was built.

 Administration

 Courbevoie is divided into two cantons: Canton of Courbevoie-1 and Canton of Courbevoie-2.

 History

 A wooden bridge was built crossing the Seine at Courbevoie by order of King Henry IV when in 1606 his royal coach fell into the river while being transported by ferry.
-Rebuilt in stone during the eighteenth century, this was replaced by a metal bridge in 1946.
+Rebuilt in stone during the eighteenth century, this was replaced by a metal bridge in 1942.

 The Convent of the Penitents founded in 1658 by Jean-Baptiste Forne was located in Courbevoie until the Revolution of 1789.

-Also located in the town was the barracks of the Swiss Guard of the monarchy.
+In 1840, the body of Napoleon was transported from Saint Helena, where he had been exiled and died, to Cherbourg.
+It was then transferred to the steamer la Normandie and transported to Val-de-la-Haye, where it was transferred to the small ferry la Dorade and transported to Courbevoie.
+It was then carried by road through the streets of Paris.

+During the repression of January and February 1894, the police conducted raids targeting the anarchists living there, without much success.

+The Hôtel de Ville was completed in 1858.